andybeardness/Maco-Android/README.md

 # About

-The Maco application helps to translate SMS text from Georgian transliteration or just any language into Russian
+The Maco application helps to translate SMS text from Georgian transliteration or just any language into russian

 # Features